Server4001/docker-playground/README.md

 ### TODO

 * What does testing a PHP app using containers look like?
-* Amazon ECS?
-Or EC2 instances?
-* Jenkins & docker?
+* Jenkins and docker?
 * Swarm mode?
+* Kubernetes?